AndreaCalabro-AYES/face_recognition/README.md

 In the ayes_model folder there are two subfolders
 - test_files
 - train_files

 In both you will need to put a different picture of you, the one in train_files will be used to tune the model and the one in test_files to test it !
-It's quite **important** to give the correct name to both: use the same name, and such name will be also used as identifier for your face encoding from now on.
+It's quite **important** to give the correct name to both: the name of the tuning image will be used as identifier for your face encoding from now on, and to look for the correct test file!
-In the docker-compose file launch the command python3 create_face_encoding_db This will automatically manage the update of a database (now json, need optimization here as well) After this you will have to delete both pictures from the folder - still have to understand how to correctly manage the gitignore file.
+In the docker-compose file launch the command python3 create_face_encoding_db This will automatically manage the update of a database (now json, need optimization here as well).
+After this you will have to delete both pictures from the folder - still have to understand how to correctly manage the gitignore file.
 We will only updload the database with the encodings, we may also think to some encryption phase in between.
+This is to avoid publishing our images on the web!

 2. *Test the model with a video*
-If you add a video to the test_files folder, and have the x11 server forwarding working, you can launch the following script python3 test_with_x11.py
+If you add a video to the test_files folder, and have the x11 server forwarding working, you can launch the following script in the docker container python3 test_with_x11.py
-This will take that video, and draw a box around all the faces, and write the names at the bottom of the box
+(Now you also have to open the python file, and put the correct video filename, sorry) This will take that video, and draw a box around all the faces, and write the names at the bottom of the box.
+The x11 server forwarding will let you see the result.
+It's not very fast, but that is needed for eventual debugging of our own model.
+Again, optimization will be needed.